Scottie Scheffler arrested at PGA Championship for not following orders during traffic jam after traffic fatality

 The PGA of America did not immediately have a comment.

 The website for the Louisville Metropolitan Department of Corrections briefly showed a booking photo of Scheffler before the photo was removed.
-According to the website, Scheffler was released at 8:40 a.m.
-EDT.
+According to the website, Scheffler was released at 8:40 a.m. and went back to the golf club.

 With cars backed in the morning darkness, other PGA-marked vehicles tried to move slowly toward the entrance.
 Traffic finally began to move slowly a little before 7 a.m.